NSFatalError/Relay/Sources/Relay/Documentation.docc/PublishableMacros.md

 In some scenarios, however, developers need to perform actions synchronously - immediately after a change occurs.

-This is where ``Publishable()`` macro comes in.
-It allows `Observation` and `Combine` to coexist within a single type, letting you take advantage of the latest `Observable` features, while processing changes synchronously when needed.
-It integrates with both the `@Observable` and `@Model` macros and could be extended to support other types built on top of `Observation`:
+This is where the ``Publishable()`` macro comes in.
+It allows `Observation` and `Combine` to coexist within a single type, letting you take advantage of the latest `Observable` features while processing changes synchronously when needed.
+It integrates with the `@Observable` macro and is designed to be compatible with other macros built on top of `Observation`:

 ```swift
 import Relay